hablix/HandGestureDetector/README.md

 ## 1. Image library (Dataset)
-I decided to use my own image libary because of the strict quality input limitations for the training process of the model.
-Second, this provides full control of what gestures are represented and how the gestures are showen.
-This offers the posibility to take the pictures with the same camera which is used for training and afterwards for recognising.
-During the process I gained a lot of experience about which pictures are usefull for the training process. -> see limitations problems.
+I decided to use my own image library because of the strict quality input limitations for the training process of the model.
+Second, this provides full control of what gestures are represented and how the gestures are shown.
+This offers the possibility to take the pictures with the same camera which is used for training and afterwards for recognizing.
+During the process I gained a lot of experience about which pictures are useful for the training process.
-I had to make decicion which approach i want to use: if i want to recognise gestures from every perspective or to recognise from the best angle.
+I had to make a decision which approach I want to use: if I want to recognize gestures from every perspective or to recognize from the best angle.

 Every perspective needs a lot of data.
-In the experiment i used ~150 pictures for each gesture from multiple angles.
-This did not lead to an useful model. and it resulted in disaster - > regognision on the phone was as low as 10% even for showing the gesture in 'best angle' the reason for this was there are multiple images in the training process where it is impossible to distinguish betwen the gestures (thumb up, letter y).
+In the experiment I used ~150 pictures for each gesture from multiple angles.
+This did not lead to a useful model.
+Recognition on the phone was as low as 10% even for showing the gesture in 'best angle' the reason for this was there are multiple images in the training process where it is impossible to distinguish between the gestures (thumb up, letter y).
 I assume this problem could be fixed by using a very much larger data set.
-This works in different models and different sources state that this is not a mayor problem for AIs.
-But due to my limitations in efforts and unsecure outcome i decided to train the model with images from best angle perspective.
+This works in different models and different sources state that this is not a major problem for AIs.
+But due to my limitations in efforts and insecure outcome I decided to train the model with images from the 'best angle' perspective.

-The second mayor issue it the background.
-Humans can be taught easily wht the object is by presenting it on a plene background.
-And the person will regognise this object on any background, beause it knows the background does not matter.
-The imag clasifier on the other hand does not get any further 'explination' so it learns and trains itself by finding the similaitieies between the images.
+The second major issue is the background.
+Humans can be taught easily what the object is by presenting it on a plane background.
+And the person will recognize this object on any background, because it knows the background does not matter.
+The image classifier on the other hand does not get any further 'explanation' so it learns and trains itself by finding the similarities between the images.
 The images which have some consistent parts will be classified as one class, and so represent the same showen object.
-So it does not distinguist between background and object and therefore it can not ignore the background.
-This lead to very low sucess rate afer the first experiment on the phone.
+So it does not distinguish between background and object and therefore it can not ignore the background.
+This led to a very low success rate after the first experiment on the phone.
 The data set contained pictures with more or less the same background.
-In the experiemnt the background did not matched the one from the training images at all and results were very low.
+In the experiment the background did not match the one from the training images at all and results were very low.
 So the best way to train the model is indeed by changing the background as much as possible.
 So the consistent part in the images becomes the object which will be the decisive part and background is insignificant.

 ![image](https://raw.githubusercontent.com/hablix/HandGestureDetector/main/.graphics/Folie13.PNG)

-With this knowledge i took pictures with of handgestures with different backgrounds from 'best angle' and 'non optimal angle'.
-But i removed pictures from indistinguisable angle from the dataset. this proved to lead to the best results. in the end i generated more than 210 pictures for each gesture.
+With this knowledge I took pictures of hand gestures with different backgrounds from 'best angle' and 'non optimal angle'.
+But I removed pictures from 'indistinguishable angle' from the dataset.
+This proved to lead to the best results.
+In the end I generated more than 210 pictures for each gesture.

-Anothe huge improvement in recognision was data argumentation befor feeding this into the model.
-Rotation, zoom and brightnes adjustment helped a lot.
+Another huge improvement in recognition was data augmentation before feeding this into the model.
+Rotation, zoom and brightness adjustment helped a lot.

-The pictues were taken in defalt phone quality and compressed to 180px x 180px for further procedures and storing the data set.
+The pictures were taken in default phone quality and compressed to 180px x 180px for further procedures and storing the data set.

-During the whole project the image library was changed and improved all the times after each experiment where i gaind new experiences.
+During the whole project the image library was changed and improved all the times after each experiment where I gained new experiences.